monikagonciarz/AI4EO_final_project/README.md

 The formula is: **NDWI = (Green - NIR) / (Green + NIR)**

 While it is a fast method for identifying water bodies, it does have some limitations.
 It can struggle in urban areas or when water is mixed with high levels of sediment, often confusing these with other land types (Gao, 1996).
 In this project, NDWI is a reference method to benchmark our results against.
-Our aim is to improve upon it using more robust and adaptive machine learning techniques, especially in challenging environments where NDWI alone may fall short.
+Our aim is to improve upon it using more robust and adaptive machine learning techniques (e.g. combining it with K-Means), especially in challenging environments where NDWI alone may fall short.

 <br>